The Daily Dose/Monday, April 21, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has the latest morning coffee service news from the hotel.
+The Diary of a Nobody – Sparrow has to unclog a toilet.
 Today’s Diary.

 ———